← Back to Home

 Mouse movements

-Every cursor movement tracked
+Every cursor movement tracked for behavioral analysis

 👆